husainkhambaty/datavisualize/README.md

 The DataVisualize project is to help deploy InfluxDB and Grafana in a single instance of Docker.
 This will then be deployed and connected to multiple performance tools to visualize performance data into beautiful graphs.

+# Prerequisites

+Here are a list of prerequisites to start and run the Grafana and InfluxDB instance.

+1. Docker
+2. Make
+3. GIT (Optional)

 ## Install Instructions